 Is Spinoza, then, a pantheist?
 Any adequate analysis of Spinoza’s identification of God and Nature will show clearly that Spinoza cannot be a pantheist in the second, immanentist sense.
 For Spinoza, there is nothing but Nature and its attributes and modes.
 And within Nature there can certainly be nothing that is supernatural.
 If Spinoza is seeking to eliminate anything, it is that which is above or beyond nature, which escapes the laws and processes of nature.
 But is he a pantheist in the first, reductive sense?

-In Part Two, Spinoza turns to the origin and nature of the human being.
-The two attributes of God of which we have cognizance are extension and thought.
-This, in itself, involves what would have been an astounding thesis in the eyes of his contemporaries, one that was usually misunderstood and always vilified.
+In Part Two, Spinoza turns to the nature of the human being.
+The two attributes of God of which we have knowledge are extension and thought.
+This, in itself, involves what would have been an astounding thesis in the eyes of his contemporaries, one that was usually misunderstood and vilified.
 When Spinoza claims in Proposition Two that “Extension is an attribute of God, or God is an extended thing”, he was almost universally—but erroneously—interpreted as saying that God is literally corporeal.
-For just this reason, “Spinozism” became, for his critics, synonymous with atheistic materialism.
+For just this reason, “Spinozism” became, for his critics, synonymous with materialism.

-According to one interpretation, God is indeed material, even matter itself, but this does not imply that God has a body.
+According to one interpretation, God is indeed material, even matter itself, but this does not imply that God is or has a body.
 Another interpretation, however, one which will be adopted here, is that what is in God is not matter per se, but extension as an essence.
-And extension and thought are two distinct essences that have absolutely nothing in common.
+And extension and thought are two distinct essences or natures that have absolutely nothing in common.
 The modes or expressions of extension are physical bodies; the modes of thought are ideas.
 Because extension and thought have nothing in common, the two realms of matter and mind are causally closed systems.
 Everything that is extended follows from the attribute of extension alone.
 Every bodily event is part of an infinite causal series of bodily events and is determined only by the nature of extension and its laws, in conjunction with its relations to other extended bodies.
-Similarly, every idea follows only from the attribute of thought.
+Similarly, every idea or mental event follows only from the attribute of thought.
 Any idea is an integral part of an infinite series of ideas and is determined by the nature of thought and its laws, along with its relations to other ideas.
 There is, in other words, no causal interaction between bodies and ideas, between the physical and the mental.
 There is, however, a thoroughgoing correlation and parallelism between the two series.
-For every mode in extension that is a relatively stable collection of matter, there is a corresponding mode in thought.
+For every mode in extension that is a relatively stable collection of matter (an individual body), there is a corresponding mode in thought (an idea or mind).
 In fact, he insists, “a mode of extension and the idea of that mode are one and the same thing, but expressed in two ways” (IIp7s).
-Because of the fundamental and underlying unity of Nature, or of Substance, Thought and Extension are just two different ways of “comprehending” one and the same Nature.
-Every material thing thus has its own particular idea—an eternal adequate idea—that expresses or represents it.
-Since that idea is just a mode of one of God's attributes—Thought—it is in God, and the infinite series of ideas constitutes God's mind or infinite intellect.
+Because of the fundamental and underlying unity of Nature or Substance and its attributes, thought and extension are just two different ways in which one and the same Nature expresses itself.
+Every material thing (every determinate expression of Nature through extension) thus has its own particular idea (a determinate expression of Nature through thought)—an eternal adequate idea—that corresponds to and represents it.
+Since that idea is just a mode of one of God’s attributes—thought—it is in God, and the infinite series of ideas constitutes God’s mind or infinite intellect.
 As he explains,

 A circle existing in nature and the idea of the existing circle, which is also in God, are one and the same thing, which is explained through different attributes.
 Therefore, whether we conceive nature under the attribute of Extension, or under the attribute of Thought, or under any other attribute, we shall find one and the same order, or one and the same connection of causes, i.e., that the same things follow one another.
 (IIp7s)

-One of the pressing questions in seventeenth century philosophy, and perhaps the most celebrated legacy of Descartes's dualism, is the problem of how two radically different substances such as mind and body enter into a union in a human being and cause effects in each other.
-How can the extended body causally engage the unextended mind, which is incapable of contact or motion, and “move” it, that is, cause mental effects such as pains, sensations and perceptions.
+One of the pressing questions in seventeenth-century philosophy, and perhaps the most celebrated legacy of Descartes’s dualism, is the problem of how two radically different substances such as mind and body enter into a union in a human being and cause effects in each other.
+How can the extended body causally engage the unextended mind, which is incapable of contact or motion, and “move” it, that is, cause mental effects such as pains, sensations and perceptions?
+And how can an immaterial thing like a mind or soul, which does not have motion, put a body (the human body) into motion?
 Spinoza, in effect, denies that the human being is a union of two substances.
-The human mind and the human body are two different expressions—under Thought and under Extension—of one and the same thing: the person.
+The human mind and the human body are two different expressions—under thought and under extension—of one and the same thing: the person.
 And because there is no causal interaction between the mind and the body, the so-called mind-body problem does not, technically speaking, arise.

 Adequate ideas, on the other hand, are formed in a rational and orderly manner, and are necessarily true and revelatory of the essences of things.
 “Reason”, the second kind of knowledge (after “random experience”), is the apprehension of the essence of a thing through a discursive, inferential procedure.
 “A true idea means nothing other than knowing a thing perfectly, or in the best way”(IIp43s).
-It involves grasping a thing's causal connections not just to other objects but, more importantly, to the attributes of God and the infinite modes (the laws of nature) that follow immediately from them.
-The adequate idea of a thing clearly and distinctly situates its object in all of its causal nexuses and shows not just that it is, but how and why it is.
+It involves grasping a thing’s causal and conceptual connections not just to other objects but, more importantly, to the attributes of God, the infinite modes (the laws of nature) that follow immediately from them, and the “common notions” that pick out features present in all modes of an attribute.
+The adequate idea of a thing clearly and distinctly situates its object in all of its causal nexuses and conceptual relations, and shows not just that it is, but what it is and how and why it is.
 The person who truly knows a thing sees the reasons why the thing was determined to be and could not have been otherwise.
 “It is of the nature of Reason to regard things as necessary, not as contingent” (IIp44).
-The belief that some thing is accidental or spontaneous can be based only on an inadequate grasp of the thing's causal explanation, on a partial and “mutilated” familiarity with it.
+The belief that some thing is accidental or spontaneous can be based only on an inadequate grasp of the thing’s causal explanation, on a partial and “mutilated” familiarity with it.
 To perceive by way of adequate ideas is to perceive the necessity inherent in Nature.

-Spinoza's conception of adequate knowledge reveals an unrivaled optimism in the cognitive powers of the human being.
+Spinoza’s conception of adequate knowledge reveals an unrivaled optimism in the cognitive powers of the human being.
 Not even Descartes believed that we could know all of Nature and its innermost secrets with the degree of depth and certainty that Spinoza thought possible.
-Most remarkably, because Spinoza thought that the adequate knowledge of any object, and of Nature as a whole, involves a thorough knowledge of God and of how things related to God and his attributes, he also had no scruples about claiming that we can, at least in principle, know God perfectly and adequately.
-“The knowledge of God's eternal and infinite essence that each idea involves is adequate and perfect” (IIp46).
-“The human Mind has an adequate knowledge of God's eternal and infinite essence” (IIp47).
+Most remarkably, because Spinoza thought that the adequate knowledge of any object, and of Nature as a whole, involves a knowledge of God’s essence and of how things relate to God and its attributes, he also had no scruples about claiming that we can, at least in principle, know God perfectly and adequately.
+“The knowledge of God’s eternal and infinite essence that each idea involves is adequate and perfect” (IIp46).
+“The human Mind has an adequate knowledge of God’s eternal and infinite essence” (IIp47).
 No other philosopher in history has been willing to make this claim.
-But, then again, no other philosopher identified God with Nature.
+But, then again, no other philosopher so forthrightly identified God with Nature.

 What is true of the will (and, of course, of our bodies) is true of all the phenomena of our psychological lives.
 Spinoza believes that this is something that has not been sufficiently understood by previous thinkers, who seem to have wanted to place the human being on a pedestal outside of (or above) nature.